-213 One example: When presenting Fibonacci's first house-renting problem the Livero [A48;B231] explains that "this one is similar to the other one about travels, that is, that somebody had $100 \, \pounds$, from which of $5 \, \pounds$ he made 6 in each travel ...", exactly as does Fibonacci [B267;G430]; but unfortunately the chapter on repeated travels only comes much later [A88;B315] in the Livero.
+220 One example: When presenting Fibonacci's first house-renting problem the Livero [A48;B231] explains that "this one is similar to the other one about travels, that is, that somebody had $100 \, \pounds$, from which of $5 \, \pounds$ he made 6 in each travel ...", exactly as does Fibonacci [B267;G430]; but unfortunately the chapter on repeated travels only comes much later [A88;B315] in the Livero.

-214 [A16;B174], abbreviations resolved, punctuation modern.
+221 [A16;B174], abbreviations resolved, punctuation modern.

-occasionally the shift is forgotten.
+example, libre 68, soldi 3, denari 7{l1} 7 de denaio [A18;B177].
+This grammatically impossible structure shows that he has used an original writing ... denari 7, 7{l1} de denaio and then (whether inspired by Fibonacci or not we cannot know) shifted the order of the mixed number according to Arabic habits.
+This interpretation is confirmed by a few slips: occasionally the shift is forgotten.
 The material that does not come from Fibonacci must therefore come from an earlier abbacus-text (possibly several).
-That other, later abbacus texts turn out to be related to this part of the material of the Livero hence does not at all link them to Fibonacci.
+That later abbacus texts turn out to be similar to this part of the material of the Livero hence does not at all link them to Fibonacci.

 This brings us to the question of dating.
-Loan contracts in the text, dated 1288-1290, were taken by Warren Van Egmond [1980: 156] as justification for the dating "c.
+Loan contracts in the text, dated 1288-1290, were taken by Warren Van Egmond [1980: 156] as basis for the dating "c.
 1290, i[nternal evidence]".
 Gino Arrighi [1989: 6] judged the text to belong to the second half of the 13th century because of the general character (stesura).